sam-capo/resume/index.markdown

 ## Employment Experience
 ### Communications Assistant
 McMaster Health Sciences, Hamilton
+*May 2023 - April 2024*
 - Created workflow document to ensure brand standardization across community of practice.
 - Created graphics and videos for YouTube and Instagram which resulted in increased follower count.
 - Facilitated the redesign of YouTube thumbnails and updated videos for AODA compliance.
 - Organized archival media into accessible packages for a smooth workflow.

+### Bakery Clerk
+Sobeys
+*July - December 2022*
+- Responded to customers in a timely and effective manner, ensuring accurate orders.
+- Maintained merchandise supply to ensure availability of products to customers using Sobey’s computerized inventory system.
+- Coordinated and decorated displays of desserts and baked goods